trilowy/squikey-qmk/readme.md

 QMK firmware for the Squikey keyboard, a 4x6+5 handwired keyboard with hotswap MX switches.

 * Keyboard Maintainer: [Trilowy](https://github.com/trilowy)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: Pro Micro RP2040
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: TODO list of components

 ## How to install it?